canonical/subiquity/README.md

 `PYTHONPATH=probert ./probert/bin/probert --all > mymachine.json`

-# Making an install image.
+# Testing changes in KVM

-To try out subiquity for real, it is necessary to make an image and run it in a VM.
-See installer/README.md for instructions on how to do this.
+To try out your changes for real, it is necessary to install them into an image.
+See the comments in scripts/inject-subiquity-snap.sh for how to do this.